Porky Pig's Haunted Holiday

-Porky Pig's Haunted Holiday is a 1995 side-scrolling platform video game developed by Phoenix Interactive Entertainment and published by Sunsoft for the Super Nintendo Entertainment System video game console.
+Porky Pig's Haunted Holiday is a 1995 side-scrolling platform video game developed by Phoenix Interactive Entertainment, published by Acclaim Entertainment, and produced by Sunsoft for the Super Nintendo Entertainment System video game console.
 The goal of the game is to guide the main character, Porky Pig from the Warner Bros. cartoons, through his nightmares.
 The game received mixed to positive reviews by critics; its graphics and animations were received well while its length and easy difficulty were not.

 Gameplay

 Porky Pig's Haunted Holiday is a side-scrolling platform game.
 The main character, Porky Pig, can move left and right, jump, swing on chains, climb, enter doorways and ride bubbles underwater.
 Standing on some platforms causes a vampire-costumed Daffy Duck to appear, scaring Porky and propelling him up into the air to reach high places.
 Enemies in a level can be defeated either by jumping on them or hitting them with fruit after collecting a fruit bowl power-up.

 At the beginning of the game, Porky starts with five lives and the goal is to make it to the end of all levels.
 Porky loses a life if all of his hearts are lost, which happens if Porky is hit by an enemy.
 Checkpoints that look like a red X mark are scattered throughout the levels.
 Going past a checkpoint makes Porky stick a flag into the ground and that's where he'll start from if a life is lost later in the level.
 If all lives are lost, there is an unlimited continue to feature that restarts the player in the same level.